+Mr. Steven Enderby

-Mr Steven Enderby Independent Non - Executive Director
+Independent Non - Executive Director

 Mr Enderby has had a successful career in private equity with Actis, a leading global emerging markets fund, and CDC, the UK government's development finance arm.
-The majority of his experience has been in India and Sri Lanka, where he has been based for most of the past 25 years.
+The majority of his experience has been in India and Sri Lanka, where he has been based for most of the past 27 years.
 He has led a number of innovative private equity deals including the privatisation and expansion of a container terminal in the Port of Colombo, the buy out of one of India's largest tractor manufacturers and the acquisition of Sri Lanka's leading industrial gases business.
 He was a partner in Actis from its formation in the early 2000's.

 After studying for his Masters at University of Melbourne, he returned to Sri Lanka in 2013 as Deputy CEO and Director, Hemas Holdings PLC, a leading Sri Lankan Consumer and Healthcare business.
 He was appointed Group CEO from 2014 until 2020.

-He is the Non-Executive Chairman of Ironwood Capital Partners, Sri Lanka's leading private equity fund and has served as a non executive director on the boards of many leading Indian and Sri Lankan businesses.
+Today, he is the Non-Executive Chairman of Ironwood Capital Partners, Sri Lanka's leading private equity fund and serves as a non executive director/advisor to a number of Indian and Sri Lankan businesses.